vidya2101/Uber-Supply-Demand-Gap-A-guide-to-beginner-for-analysisthrough-visualization/README.md

 What do you think is the reason for this issue for the supply-demand gap?
 Write the answer in less than 100 words.
 You may accompany the write-up with plot(s).

 ## Recommend some ways to resolve the supply-demand gap.

-Please refer to the rubric provided on the next page to get a clear idea of what parameters will you be evaluated on.